The Ultimate Guide to Credit Cards

 Is it Worth Paying an Annual Fee?

-You may wonder whether it’s worth paying an annual credit card fee.
-This depends on how you use the card and whether the benefits outweigh the annual fee.
+Wondering if paying an annual credit card fee is worth it?
+It really comes down to how you use the card and if the benefits outweigh the fee.

 For example, if you have the Chase Sapphire Preferred® Card that increases the value of points you redeem through Chase Ultimate Rewards, you may find this benefit worth the annual fee.